 And while this was intended to be a Union Jack cake, the red blue and white colours also remind me of the 4th of July celebrations, so the cake decoration can be changed to fit any celebration.
 One cake, so many possibilities!

 And if you like this vanilla buttercream cake, how about my vanilla cupcakes with vanilla icing?
 They are so good!
+For a low-carb version, the sponge can be made with ground almonds like my Flourless Almond Cake.

 Ingredients needed for the vanilla sponge